|

 on beating the dealer, getting a pair or better in your hand (regardless of

-(3.4-4.3%), low variance.
-After getting your 3 cards you decide if the hand
+Medium house edge (3.4-4.3%), low variance.
+After getting your 3 cards you

-is good enough to take on the dealer (Advice is play Q,6,4 or better).
+decide if the hand is good enough to take on the dealer (Advice is play Q,6,4

+or better).
+If you play you must raise your ante bet by exactly 100%.
 If you

-play you must raise your ante bet by exactly 100%.
-If you beat the dealer,

-higher odds on your raise bet, up to 5:1 for a straight flush.
-(Note that in
+better, which pays higher odds on your raise bet, up to 5:1 for a straight

-3-card a straight ranks higher than a flush!).
-Pair Plus bet; Medium/high house edge
+flush.
+(Note that in 3-card a straight ranks higher than a

-(2.3-7.3% depending on the pay-table used by the casino) this is totally
+Medium/high house edge (2.3-7.3% depending on the pay-table used by the

-separate, and is paid out only on what you have in your hand.
-A pair is the
+casino) this is totally separate, and is paid out only on what you have in

-lowest hand & pays 1:1 – straight flush is highest & pays from 35:1
+your hand.
+A pair is the lowest hand & pays 1:1 – straight flush is

-to 50:1.
-Let it Ride Poker Medium
+it Ride Poker Medium

 house edge (3.0-3.7%), medium/high variance.

-You place 3 ante bets of the same value* and are dealt 3 cards face
+place 3 ante bets of the same value* and are dealt 3 cards face down.
+You consider your chances of making a

-your second ante bet.
-The dealer pulls
+ante bet.
+The dealer pulls out another

-according to the ranking of your hand (your 3 cards + the dealers 2).
-Each ante bet is paid at 1:1 for pair of
+the ranking of your hand (your 3 cards + the dealers 2).
+Each

-10’s or better, up to 250:1 to 1000:1 for SF depending on the casino’s pay
+ante bet is paid at 1:1 for pair of 10’s or better, up to 250:1 to 1000:1 for

-side bet’ which pay out typically 5:1 for 3-of-a-kind, up to $100,000’s from
+Some casinos offer a ‘bonus side bet’ which pay out typically 5:1 for

-a ‘jackpot pool’ for a straight flush. (*Note: At some online casino’s you
+3-of-a-kind, up to $100,000’s from a ‘jackpot pool’ for a straight flush.

-start by placing just one ante bet and then add another (called raising) at
+(*Note: At some online casino’s you start by placing just one ante bet and

 |